vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 author: "Vipul Vaibhaw"
 ---

-Note - This is my personal take on how to build tech teams for the future.
+Note - This is my personal take.
 Not affiliated with any company or my current employer.
 Also, this is just a quick note rather than a well thought article.
 I will be expanding on this in the future.
 I am not a geopolitical expert.
 I am not an economist.
 I am not a lawyer.
 I am just a software engineer who is trying to make sense of the world around me.
 In no way this is a critique of US or China.